-As a team leader or product manager, your big goal is to create a successful product—one that is useful to customers and provides an exceptional user experience.
-But to create a successful product you have to create a successful team by finding ways to engage and motivate different people in different functions throughout the process.
+As a team leader or product manager, your main goal is to create a successful product—one that is useful to customers and provides an exceptional user experience.
+But to create a successful product you have to create a successful team.
+This requires finding ways to engage and motivate different people in different functions throughout the process.
 Balancing the varying interests and aims of your employees and stakeholders can be tricky, especially if you're not in a position to offer them traditional incentives like raises or promotions.

 The solution?
 Motivate your team by uniting them behind a shared vision and giving them the trust and tools to achieve it by creating shared goals.